 The ‘Zuidas’ with its view overlooking the whole city and towards the planes at Schiphol Airport which are landing and taking off.

 I love drinking a ‘Natte’ or ‘Zatte’ by Brewery ‘Het IJ’, whether it’s a summer’s day on a terrace or a winter’s day in a café.

-In Amsterdam the world is at your feet.
-All the different cultures and the welcoming spirit of its inhabitants are what make this city so diverse.
-With high-end cuisine and art.
-A real cosmopolitan city!
+In Amsterdam you have the world at your fingertips.
+The different cultures and open attitude of its residents make this city so diverse, with top-level cooking and arts.
+Metropolis!

 Van Eeghenstraat.
 Who wouldn’t want to live there?
 It has architecture, a neighbourhood feel and the Vondelpark in the back garden.
 You really don’t need anything else.

 Sunny days walking along the canals and over the bridges.
 I also enjoy going to Hangar in North Amsterdam when it’s warm – lying in a hammock on the city beach.